rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ```
 Match User replaceuser
+  PasswordAuthentication yes
   ChrootDirectory replacedirectory
   ForceCommand internal-sftp
   AllowTcpForwarding no
   X11Forwarding no
 ```

+!!! note

+    The `PasswordAuthentication yes` would not normally be required for the change root jail, BUT, we will be turning off `PasswordAuthentication` later on for everyone else, so it is important to have this line in the template.

 We want a directory for our user files that we will create from the template too:

 ```